Attraction Laboratory

 Does this still apply if we have mostly been talking online?

-What if he shows several of these signs but still has not said anything explicit?
+He is showing several of these signs but still has not said anything explicit.
+Why?

-That is more common than the romantic-comedy script suggests.
-Many men experience early attachment as a gradual reorganization of attention well before they have language for it, and some are wary of declaring something they cannot yet guarantee.
+This is more common than the movie script suggests.
+Early attachment in a lot of men functions as a gradual reorganization of attention well before they have clear language for it.
+Some are also wary of declaring something they cannot yet guarantee — which is, honestly, a kind of emotional intelligence even if it is frustrating.
 The behaviors on this list often precede the words by weeks or months.
-If the pattern is steady and the rest of his life suggests he is not avoidantly attached, patience is usually a better strategy than forcing a definition prematurely.
-If the silence stretches indefinitely, that itself becomes information worth taking seriously.
+If the pattern is steady and deepening, patience usually serves better than forcing a definition early.
+If the steadiness is missing — if the cluster is there some days and gone others — that is the more useful signal.

-Could a man do all of this and still not be falling for me?
+Could a man do most of these things and still not be romantically interested?

-Yes, though it is less likely than the inverse.
-A few of these behaviors are also consistent with deep friendship, with a man who is lonely, or with someone who is comfortable but not romantically invested.
-The cluster matters more than any single item, and so does the trajectory.
-Genuine early attachment tends to deepen over time, while friendship-only behavior tends to plateau.
-If after several months the warmth has not started to translate into any form of pursuit or stated intention, the most useful move is usually to ask rather than to keep decoding.
+Yes, though it is less likely than the reverse.
+A few items on this list are also consistent with deep friendship or with someone who is socially warm but emotionally unavailable.
+The cluster matters more than any single item.
+Genuine early attachment tends to deepen and differentiate over time — he becomes specifically interested in you, not just generally warm.
+Friendship-only tends to plateau.
+If after several months the warmth has not translated into any form of pursuit or stated intention, the most useful move is usually a direct question rather than more pattern-reading.

 Sources